 The optimal number of questions is a common inquiry among our customers.
 Since video interviews aim to make the recruiting process more efficient and save time, we often emphasize that less is more.
 We usually tell our clients that a good number of questions per position is somewhere between three to five.
 According to the answers, most of the respondents place themselves within this range.

+As you can see, the majority of respondents ask up to 5 questions.
 Respondents that normally asked more than five questions represented 8.8% of the total respondents.
 Fewer than three questions had a share of 4.2%, but it’s good to keep in mind that some recruiters who conducted only one question might have been using the embedded video interview, which allows only one video question.
 We did not take this into account while conducting the survey, so it might cause a minimal bias.
 1.8% of the respondents normally ask only one question.

 Question 2: In your opinion, what is the optimal length of one video answer?

 Another question we often hear our customers ask is what the optimal duration of a recorded video answer is.
 Our usual answer is that around one minute should be fine.
 However, it really depends on the total number of questions and the amount of information the recruiter wishes to collect.
+The results are following:

 Longer expected answers might translate into fewer questions per interview, so no conclusions of the total duration of the video answers per interview can be made.